Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Electron-hole propagators from dynamical Jone matrices

-where $s$ labels the two-fold spin degeneracy of the electron-hole pairs, $d$ is a constant that determines the magnitude of the dipole moment ${\bf D}^{\rm E-HH (E-LH)}_{s}$ associated with the E-HH (E-LH) pair, ${\mathbb Q}^{\rm E-HH(E-LH)}_{n}$ is the E-HH (E-LH) propagator that describes the E-HH (E-LH) acceleration under the strong THz field.
-In the derivation of Eq.~(\ref{EQ:Jonesmat_theory_P}), the electric field of the NIR laser has been assumed to be constant in the GaAs epilayer.
-In reality, the NIR-laser field slightly decays and acquires a $z$-dependent phase as it propagates through the GaAs epilayer.
-The interband polarization field in the GaAs epilayer acts as a source for the sideband radiation, which propagates through the layer structure of the sample before going into the detector.
-The Jones vector ${\bf E}_{n}={E}_{+,n}\hat{\sigma}_{+}+{E}_{-,n}\hat{\sigma}_{-}$ associated with the detected sideband electric field, differs from the Fourier component ${\mathbb P}_{n}$ by a proportionality factor ${\mathcal T}_n$, which depends on the dielectric functions of the materials in the sample at the NIR-laser and sideband frequencies, as well as the material thicknesses (see Appendix~\ref{APP:propagation_sidebands} for more details about the sideband propagation).
-Therefore, the Jones vectors ${\bf E}_{n}$ and ${\bf E}_{\rm NIR}$ have a similar relation:
+where $s$ labels the two-fold spin degeneracy of the electron-hole pairs, $d$ is a constant that determines the magnitude of the dipole moment ${\bf D}^{\rm E-HH (E-LH)}_{s}$ associated with the E-HH (E-LH) pair, and ${\mathbb Q}^{\rm E-HH(E-LH)}_{n}$ is the E-HH (E-LH) propagator that describes the E-HH (E-LH) acceleration under the strong THz field.
+In the derivation of Eq.~(\ref{EQ:Jonesmat_theory_P}), the electric field of the NIR laser is assumed to be constant in the GaAs epilayer.
+In reality, the NIR-laser field decays slightly and acquires a $z$-dependent phase as it propagates through the GaAs epilayer.
+The interband polarization field in the GaAs epilayer acts as a source of the sideband radiation that propagates through the multilayer structure of the sample before reaching the detector.
+The Jones vector ${\bf E}_{n}={E}_{+,n}\hat{\sigma}_{+}+{E}_{-,n}\hat{\sigma}_{-}$ associated with the detected sideband electric field differs from the Fourier component ${\mathbb P}_{n}$ by a proportionality factor ${\mathcal T}_n$, which depends on the dielectric functions of the materials in the sample at the NIR-laser and sideband frequencies, as well as on the material thicknesses (see Appendix~\ref{APP:propagation_sidebands} for more details about the sideband propagation).
+Therefore, the Jones vectors ${\bf E}_{n}$ and ${\bf E}_{\rm NIR}$ satisfy a similar relation: